ProgramingIsTheFuture/MathParser/README.md

 This `Result: 0` is not supposed to appear, this should be fixed.

 ### To-do:
-  - [ ] Output specify the line of the file
+  - [x] Output specify the line of the file
+  - [ ] Comments support
   - [ ] Skip empty lines
+  - [ ] *terminal mode* Not crashing the program when a syntax error is made
   - [ ] No negative numbers yet
   - [ ] No decimal numbers
   - [ ] No priority (`PEDMAS` -- Parenthesis, Exponents, Divisions, Multiplications, Add, Subtractions)